Gessel-Type Expansion for the Circular $\beta$-Ensemble and Central Limit Theorem for the Sine-$\beta$ Process for $\beta\le 2$: Introduction

-converge absolutely. \end{theorem} \begin{remark} The requirement $\alpha\ge 1$ ensures the convergence of the expansion.
-The assertion still holds if one considers the claimed equality to be the equality between formal power series in the Fourier coefficients of $f$. \end{remark}
+The corresponding infinite Jack-polynomial series converges absolutely. \end{theorem} \begin{remark} The assumption $\alpha\ge1$ guarantees absolute convergence of the infinite Jack series; the identity remains valid formally as a power series in the Fourier coefficients of $f$. \end{remark}